Jidly/plugin.video.channelPEAR/README.md

 6. [License][5]

 ### Introduction ###
-This plugin provides access to your channel PEAR library via Kodi.
+This add-on provides access to your channel PEAR library via Kodi.

 ### Installation ###
 1. Must have [Kodi][GetKodi] installed